TalkativeTree/activitiesapi/README.md

   - activity = Activity.create title: "surfing", vendor: "honey badger surf co"

-  #### Ability to
+### Ability to
-  - CRUD Activity Model
+  - CRUD Activities.
+  - Activities can have defined capacity.
+  - Activities can have unique prices.
-  - Check Activity availability over a range, ex starting 10/1 to 10/5, how many times is surfing offered?
+  - Check Activity availability over a range, ie, starting 10/1 to 10/5, how many times is surfing offered?
   - Check Activity avail within a day, ie, on the 15th, how many cooking events offered?
   - Create Booking against activity.
-  - Track and update availibility of slots in an Activity
-  #### Tests, Tests, Tests.
+  - Bookings should not be deleteable by api.
+  - Activities have recurrence.

 ### API Strategy

-  - using rabl and rails-api to create a lightweight api, no front, using rspec/zeus/guard to test everything.
+  - using rabl and rails-api to create a lightweight api

 ### Config Steps